ashutoshmjain/gita/src/prologue.md

 In `Sanskrit`, "Invocation" means `Aavahan`.
 It is a ritualized act of instantiating superior powers within oneself through intense meditation and sacrifice.
 In Hindu tradition, deities are invoked before taking on uphill tasks - tasks  that seem humanly impossible.
 Based on the nature of task at hand, specific deities are invoked.
-For example, `Rama` invoked `Siva` before crossing the sea.
+For example, `Rama`, before crossing the sea,  invoked `Siva`.

 Scribing `Mahabharata` was one such uphill task.
 A narrative such detailed that it necessitated a new writing paradigm.
 This shift, among many other things, included ..
-- improvements in the language model from "primarily spoken" to "primarily written";
+- improvements in the language model (e.g. punctuation) to support scribing.
-- extension of calligraphic symbols to capture the true essence of spoken word;
+- extension of calligraphic symbols to capture the true essence of spoken sounds.
 - organizing a self sustaining pay back model around scribing;
 - development of writing tools such as palm leaves, ink, and pen.
 - and patience to write (and read) long meaningful text.